chanronnie/8WeekSQLChallenge/CaseStudy#8 - Fresh Segments/README.md

 <details>
 <summary>View code to create ERD</summary>

-Here is the code that I used for creating the ERD for all the Balanced Tree datasets on DB Diagram tool
+Here is the code that I used for creating the ERD for the Fresh Segments datasets on DB Diagram tool

 ```markdown
 TABLE interest_metrics {